luk400/vim-jukit/README.md

 :JukitPy conda activate myvenv
 ```

-This will open a new kitty-terminal-window, activate the virtual environment using the given command, and then open the python shell with the matplotlib backend for inline plotting (if `b:inline_plotting = 1`).
+This will open a new kitty-terminal-window, activate the virtual environment using the given command, and then open the python shell with the matplotlib backend for inline plotting (if `b:jukit_inline_plotting = 1`).

 ## Other notes to be aware of

 * When using IPython, the code is copied to the system clipboard and then executed in the IPython shell using `%paste`, thus modifying the contents of your system clipboard.
 * Converting .ipynb-files using the `jukit#SaveNBToFile()` function has only been tested with pdf and html output thus far, and there are cases where converting to pdf may fail (e.g. when an image in the notebook should be displayed using a hyperlink).
-* Every time you open the python shell using `jukit#PythonSplit()` with `b:inline_plotting=1`, matplotlib is automatically imported at the beginning (to specify the backend matplotlib should use).
+* Every time you open the python shell using `jukit#PythonSplit()` with `b:jukit_inline_plotting=1`, matplotlib is automatically imported at the beginning (to specify the backend matplotlib should use).
 * Converting .ipynb file currently only works for files with notebook format v4+, older file versions must first be converted using `jupyter-notebook`
 * If you're using the python shell instead of ipython and need to indent empty lines in indented code blocks (e.g. function definitions) you may want to consider a plugin like [this very basic (and somewhat underwhelming) one](https://github.com/luk400/vim-emptyindent) which I made a while ago since I didn't find anything like it.
-* If you need to switch from using ipython to python shell while working (for example when debugging using pdb), you can do so by setting `let b:ipython=0`, and `let b:ipython=1` to resume using ipython (i.e. to resume using the `%paste` command for sending code)
+* If you need to switch from using ipython to python shell while working (for example when debugging using pdb), you can do so by setting `let b:jukit_ipython=0`, and `let b:jukit_ipython=1` to resume using ipython (i.e. to resume using the `%paste` command for sending code)
 * To use the jukit#SaveNBToFile() function in a virtual environment, make sure you opened your python file in the virtual environment you want to use and make sure you have the python modules 'nbconvert' and 'ipykernel' installed in this environment.
-* vim-jukit has currently only been tested on Ubuntu 20.04 (and 20.10) using python 3.8, kitty 0.15.0, and matplotlib 3.3.2